All Episodes

 By the way, we're watching reports of a shooting at a warehouse near Chicago.

-You know, how are we ever gonna do to Chicago what they did in New York under Mayor Rudy Giuliani?
+You know, when are we ever going to do to Chicago what they did in New York under Mayor Rudy Giuliani?

 Because you're putting the police resources in areas that are most ridden with crime, high police presence, stop and frisk, and stop this madness.